 The Security Policy of the TOE is to provide basic Security Functions to be used by the smart card operating system and the smart card application thus providing an overall smart card system security.
 Therefore, the TOE will implement a symmetric cryptographic block cipher algorithm to ensure the confidentiality of plain text data by encryption and to support secure authentication protocols and it will provide a deterministic random number generator.
-If the user decides not to use the RSA crypto library the library is not delivered to the user.
-Hence the TOE can be delivered with or without the functionality of the RSA crypto library what is resulting in two TOE configurations.
+If the user decides not to use the RSA and/or the ECC crypto libraries the libraries are not delivered to the user.
+Hence the TOE can be delivered with or without the functionality of the RSA and/or ECC crypto libraries what is resulting in four TOE configurations.

-As the TOE is a hardware security platform, the security policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during Triple-DES and RSA cryptographic functions performed by the TOE), against physical probing, against malfunctions, against physical manipulations and against abuse of functionality.
+As the TOE is a hardware security platform, the security policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during Triple-DES, RSA and ECC cryptographic functions performed by the TOE), against physical probing, against malfunctions, against physical manipulations and against abuse of functionality.
 Hence the TOE shall